lsterzinger/codeblog/python_resources/resources.md

+---
+layout: post
-# Python Data Science Resources
+title: Python Data Science Resources
+---

 ## Python distribution
 Use Python 3 instead of Python 2, Python 2 is no longer supported as of January 2020.